Baking2Trees/24t2-term-project-6453/README.md

   - **Network Security:** Assess and implement security measures for data transmission and network communication.
   - **Encryption & Decryption:** Verify that encryption and decryption processes are secure and correctly implemented.
   - **File Operations:** Validate secure handling of file addition, deletion, and modifications.
 Ensure proper management of authorized users.
+  - **Error Handling:** Implement robust error handling mechanisms to manage and recover from issues related to security operations and maintain overall system reliability.

 - **Documentation:**
-  - Update the README with more detailed explanations and usage examples.
+  - Update the README with more detailed explanations and usage examples (along with newly made progress).
   - Provide examples of how to run and test the application.

 - **Additional Features:**